 Crowdfunding Capitalizes on Social Media

-If crowdfunding were a sports car, social media would be the wheels upon which it rolls.
+If higher ed crowdfunding were a sports car, social media would be the wheels upon which it rolls.
 Indeed, the most successful campaigns build a community early in the game—actually, before the campaign has even been launched—and continue engaging that community throughout the entire campaign.

 Consider 2016 presidential candidate Bernie Sanders.
 While the majority of presidential candidates gratefully receive “super PAC” support, Sanders chose from the beginning of his presidential campaign to seek funding directly from his supporters through crowdfunding.